 A graduate of the Missouri School of Journalism, Hochman has covered numerous major sporting events, including the Super Bowl, the NBA Finals, the BCS Championship Game and the 2008 Beijing Olympics.

-Mark Saxon has been a baseball writer at ESPN.com since 2009.
+Mark Saxon covers all-things St. Louis Cardinals for the online sports website, The Athletic.
+Previous, Saxon was a baseball writer at ESPN.com from 2009 to 2017.
 In early 2016, he moved back to his hometown of St. Louis to cover the Cardinals and, on other occasions, other baseball teams and topics.
 He previously worked at the Orange County Register and Oakland Tribune.
 A Parkway Central grad, Saxon got his undergraduate degree from UC Santa Cruz and received his master’s in journalism from UC Berkeley.

 David Wilhelm has been a Cardinals reporter for the Belleville News-Democrat since 1995 and has covered 28 playoff series, including four World Series.
 He has been a member of the BBWAA for 21 years and is a voter for postseason awards and the Hall of Fame.